Implementing a Data Platform

 As shown on the above diagram, we decided to split it into five main components:

 1. Data Ingestion. – This block is intended to manage the data acquisition from external sources.
-It should be able to acquire data in batch by scheduling ingestion tasks or/and manage streaming sources as well if required.
+It should be able to acquire data in batch by scheduling ingestion tasks and manage streaming sources as well if required.
 Scalability is also an important feature for this block, it should have the flexibility to add multiple sources of data as well as manage larger amounts of it.

 2. Data Processing. – This block is dedicated to data processing.
 It should bring data to its final form as well as enable team members to perform exploration/testing at a larger scale.